tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 #### Snapshot Connection

-The Snapshot Connection is optional, and is only used to serve state sync snapshots for other nodes and/or restore state sync snapshots to a local node being bootstrapped.
+The Snapshot Connection is used to serve state sync snapshots for other nodes and/or restore state sync snapshots to a local node being bootstrapped.
+Snapshop management is optional: an Application may choose not to implement it.

-For more information, see [the state sync section](#state-sync) below.
+For more information, see Section [State Sync](#state-sync).

 ### Transaction Results